API Fundamentals

 }

 }You may obtain the sandbox environment API key from the sandbox merchant dashboard.
-Under the Developers section, click on "Generate new API Key" and follow the instructions displayed on the dashboard.
+Under the Developers section, click on "Generate new API Key", then copy the key and use it as your API key in requests.

 Note: